 The farm house was built to replace the log cabin which stood just south of it, sometime in the later 1800's.
 Built for Jordan and Edith Van Nest, their ten children were the first on many children since to slide down the banister and play in the 'big room' with it's seven doors.
 Today the Knox descendants from far and wide come 'home' to the farm, which has been the heart of the family for four generations.

 The Knox farm belongs to and supports many groups and organizations within the Ontario agriculture and Durham Region/Clarington communities, such as the Ontario Federation of Agriculture, Ontario Agriculture Training Institute, Ontario Farm Fresh Marketing Association, Durham Farm Fresh Marketing Association, Durham Farm Connections, Ontario Corn Producers Association, Clarington Marketing Minds and the Clarington Board of Trade.
-Please visit our links page to visit these agricultural and local resources.
+Please visit our links page to visit these important agricultural and local resources that make Clarington such a great place to live.